 Prof. Philip M. Morse was the chairman of the committee.
 The committee recommended construction of a Computation Center for MIT.
-The design of MIT's new building for electrical engineering, the Karl Taylor Compton Laboratories (building 26), was modified to add the computer room.
+The design of MIT's new building for electrical engineering, the Karl Taylor Compton Laboratories (building 26), was modified to add the first floor computer room.
 Construction of the building, partly supported by funds from IBM, began in 1955 and was completed in 1957.
 Prof. Morse became director of the MIT Computation Center in 1957: it operated an IBM 704.
-IBM retained the ownership and maintained the hardware.
-The use of the machine was donated: one shift for MIT, one shift for the 40-some-odd New England Colleges, and one shift was retained for IBM to use.
+IBM owned and maintained the computer hardware.
+The use of the machine was donated: one shift was for MIT, one shift was for the 40-some-odd New England Colleges and Universities, and one shift was retained for IBM to use.
 The unspecified fourth shift (i.e. weekends), and any unused time on other shifts, was used by MIT. [fjc-mail] The 704 was replaced by an IBM 709 in 1960.
 In 1962, the 709 was moved to MIT Building 10, and an IBM 7090 was installed in the Building 26 computer room.
-That computer was updated to an IBM 7094 in 1964, and an IBM 360/65 in 1966.
+That computer was updated to an IBM 7094 in 1964.
+An IBM 360/65 was installed in 1966.
 The TX-0 was moved to the second floor of Building 26 by 1961, and a DEC PDP-1 was added in the adjoining office.

 Computers in the Early 60s

 Computers were very expensive and scarce at the end of the 1950s.
 Transistors were replacing vacuum tubes for logic; core memory replaced delay lines and drum storage for program data.
 Computer systems were built from discrete components soldered to circuit boards, which were often interconnected by wire-wrapped backplanes.
 The high cost of computers meant that organizations needed to use them as efficiently as possible, with a minimum of unproductive idle time.